 Marcia and her three little girls took me dancing at the Louvre.
 I thought I was taking them to see the Mona Lisa.
 You’ve never seen anything like this.
 Well, the French hadn’t either.
 Never mind Leonardo da Vinci and Mona Lisa, Marcia and her three girls were the show.

 Ringgold’s technique positions her work more in the world of folk art and craft than European traditions of fine art.
 Associated with women’s domestic work, quilt making has historically been important to maintaining female relationships.
 Quilting is often done collectively, allowing women time to gather and have conversations away from men or others outside their community.
 Young girls watch and participate in the activity in order to learn family stories, cultural background, shared knowledge, and technical skills associated with their maternal and domestic roles.
-Although quilts are common in a number of cultures, Ringgold’s African-American heritage recalls their historical role, especially within the Underground Railroad, to communicate codes and hidden messages that remain unrecognized by outsiders to the community.
-(The Underground Railroad was a network of secret routes and safe houses in the 19th century that allowed slaves of African descent to move northward to freedom.)
+Although quilts are common in a number of cultures, Ringgold’s African American heritage recalls their historical role, especially within the Underground Railroad, to communicate codes and hidden messages that remain unrecognized by outsiders to the community.

 Rewriting the past